All Episodes

 Well, thank you.

-I just want to say I'm a big fan of yours and think that you're doing good things.
+I just want to say I'm a big fan of yours and I think that you're doing good things.

 Well, that's a nice little bounce in and bounce out.

-So, yeah, to sort of continue with the libertarians.
+So, yeah, to sort of continue with the Libertarians.

-And don't get me wrong, I love me some libertarians.
+And don't get me wrong, I love me some Libertarians.

-Love me some libertarians.
+Love me some Libertarians.

-But, and I had this debate with Walter Block, Dr. Walter Block, about spanking and all that kind of stuff.
+But, and I had this debate with Walter Block, Dr. Walter Block, about spanking.

-And privately, privately, the libertarians have told me, yeah, that does kind of work.
+And privately, privately, the Libertarians have told me, yeah, that does kind of work.

-And we thank you for that aspect of it.
+It is kind of important, and we thank you for that aspect of it.

 And it does, you know, there's something about a business education that is kind of irreplaceable.

-I mean, and by a business education, I mean like a serious high-stakes business education.
+I mean, and by a business education, I mean like a serious high stakes business education.

-And then I ended up in the business world or started, co-founded a company in the business world.
+And then I ended up in the business world or co-founded a company in the business world.

 I'd studied economics, of course, but I didn't know sort of the practical aspects of the business world.

-And I had to sign these big promissory notes to the bank to cover payroll, which would have bankrupted me for a long time if we hadn't been able to make the business work.
+And I had to sign these big promisory notes to the bank to cover payroll, which would have bankrupted me for a long time if we hadn't been able to make the business work.

 So just measurable stuff.

-Because sometimes businesses take, you know, 30, 60, 90 days to pay, but your payroll is every two weeks, like it or not.
+Business is a metronom of cash requirements because sometimes businesses take, you know, 30, 60, 90 days to pay, but your payroll is every two weeks like it or not.

 Dunk, dunk, dunk.